-Applications for PhDs commencing in Sept 2017 are now open.
+Applications for PhDs commencing in Sept 2018 are now closed.

 Euan MacDonald Centre studentships